 Whereas the last violent confrontation about identity and equal rights of the Frisians in the Netherlands already dates back to the early ’50s of the twentieth century, with the incident that became know as Kneppelfreed ‘Baton-Friday’ (read our blog post Leeuwarden 2018: European Capital of Exiled Governments on this matter), official cessation of the armed struggle in Corsica against ‘the continent’ was announced only as recent as 2014.

 Trail-wise the differences could not be bigger.
 The Frisia Coast Trail covers 2,150 kilometers through successively Belgium, the Netherlands, Germany and Denmark, with a total ascent of only ca. 300 meters and descent of ca. 300 meters.
 The GR20 covers only ca. 190 kilometers cutting through nearly the whole island from the northwest to the southeast, but with a total ascent of ca. 12.5 kilometers and descent of ca. 12.5 kilometers!
 The GR20 is a shark’s jaw with razor sharp and remorseless teeth.
 It consists of rock, rock and rock too.
 Mostly grey and red granite.
 And you better not roll.
 The Frisia Coast is as flat as a damask tablecloth.
-Soft and green.
-It consists of a combination of smelly clay, sand, sticky mud, seawater, and lots of spilled milk and cow dung.
+Soft and raygrass-green.
+It consists of a combination of smelly clay, sand, sticky mud, sea water, and lots of spilled milk and cow dung.
 The only rock you will find, is imported basalt to strengthen the bases of dikes.
-Of course, with the exception of the red, rocky island of Heligoland of Nordfriesland in the North Sea.
+Of course, with the exception of the red, rocky island of Heligoland of Nordfriesland at the North Sea.

-At the end of stage 6 of the GR20 you reach the refuge at Manganu.
+At the end of stage 6 of the GR20 you reach the refuge at aspot called Manganu.
 This marks the beginning of the heartlands of Corsica.
 From here until the refuge at Bocco di Verdi at the end of stage 11, you will notice that the hut-owners of the refuges display many flags.
 And, they do not solely display the white Corsican flag with its, interesting, black Moor’s head.

 So, it is clear.
 During the GR20 you are hiking hardcore Corsica, in several respects.
 Fortunately, the bastard quickly learned from a Corsican fellow-hiker on the trail a few basic Corsican words, like bonghjornu ‘good day’ and grazie ‘thanks’.
-During dinner in one of the proud refuges, the owner made the bastard throw his head backwards and open his mouth.
-After which the owner poured mirte, a local liquor, straight from the plastic bottle into his open mouth.
+During dinner in one of the refuges, the proud owner made the bastard throw his head backwards and open his mouth.
+After which the owner poured mirte, i.e. a local liquor, straight from the plastic bottle into his open mouth.
 Not an unacceptable costume, and all because of showing interest in the Corsican language and culture.